Three-point bounds for energy minimization: Universal optimality of the regular -cell

 \section{Universal optimality of the regular $600$-cell}

 \begin{theorem}[Cohn and Kumar \cite{CK}] The $120$ vertices of the regular $600$-cell are universally optimal in $S^3$. \end{theorem}

 \begin{proof}[Sketch of proof] Section~7 of \cite{CK} describes a construction that applies two-point bounds for energy.
-It gives a sharp bound for every absolutely monotonic potential function, and in any given case it is easy to check that it works, but the proof that it works for every potential function is fairly elaborate.
+It gives a sharp bound for every absolutely monotonic potential function, and in any given case it is easy to check that it works, but the proof that it works for all of them is fairly elaborate.
 We will use Corollary~\ref{corollary:reduce} (or, technically, its analogue for spheres) to reduce the problem to a finite calculation.

 There are eight inner products between distinct points in the $600$-cell, namely $-1$, $0$, $\pm 1/2$, and $(\pm 1 \pm \sqrt{5})/4$.
 Call them $t_1,\dots,t_8$ with $ -1 = t_1 < t_2 < \dots < t_8. $ Let $T$ be the multiset $\{t_1,t_2,t_2,t_3,t_3,\dots,t_8,t_8\}$ (note that $\mult_T(t_1)=1$).
 Now Corollary~\ref{corollary:reduce} reduces the problem to a finite number of cases.
 In each case but the last, it is not hard to check that the approach in Section~7 of \cite{CK} proves a sharp bound, but it fails in the last case, namely